News Coverage of Reality Winner

 June 21, 2017 Source: CBS News

-However, Connie Lawson, President-Elect of the National Association of Secretaries of State (NASS), expressed to lawmakers that state’s are increasingly concerned DHS is not communicating enough about potential cyber attacks or threats, saying officials only recently learned about.
+However, Connie Lawson, President-Elect of the National Association of Secretaries of State (NASS), expressed to lawmakers that state’s are increasingly concerned DHS is not communicating enough about potential cyber attacks or threats, saying officials only recently learned about a threat in a leaked NSA report.
 This was after DHS had repeatedly told state election officials that no credible threats existed in the Fall of 2016.

 “It remains unclear why our intelligence agencies would withhold timely and specific threat information from chief state election officials, who can use it to better defend their systems and neutralize specific threats,” said Lawson.